AlgoveraAI/handbook/blog/2022-04-05-Announcing Algovera Grants Round 2/index.md

 ---
 authors: [keaton]
-tags: [Algovera Grants, Data Science, Web3, Machine Learning, Startup, DAOHaus, DAO, Algovera Squads]
+tags: [Algovera Grants, Data Science, Web3, Machine Learning, Hackathon, Algovera Squads]
 ---
 We’re incredibly excited to announce the second round of Algovera Grants!
 We had an *amazing* first round with eight projects receiving funding and some really innovative projects taking off - take a look at our [blog post detailing the first round process](https://20algovera/), and our [Notion page](https://www.notion.so/Squads-194768658a044302a0cdc24d5d758b9d) detailing previous grant winners.